ivaylo-botusharov/UsaCensus/README.md

 ## TODO:

-2. Shared MongoDB connection string - move it to appsettings-shared.json in UsaCensus.Infrastructure

 3. Exception Handling for DemographicsRepository

 4. Add error code to Result and set error code in HttpClientWrapper catch statements